-2.1.5 Competency: Engage in Policy Practice Eval uation Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 5.1 Identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services.
+Evaluation Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 5.1 Identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services.
 5.2 Assess how social welfare and economic policies impact the delivery of and access to social services.
-5.3 Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.
-C
+Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights 5.3 and social, economic, and environmental justice.

 5 The student is exceeding expected competency in this area for generalist social work practice.
-29 4 The student is demonstrating expected competency in this area.
-SENIORS 3 The student is demonstrating beginning competency in this area SE 2 The student is gaining experience and meeting expectations in this area 2 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
-0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
-5 N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area
+90 4 The student is demonstrating expected competency in this area.
+TORS 3 The student is demonstrating beginning competency in this area SEV 2 The student is gaining experience and meeting expectations in this area - 92 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
+TOR 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
+S N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area

-2.1.6 2.1.6 Competency: Engage with Individuals, Families, Groups, Organizations, and Communities uation Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 6.1 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies.
-6.2 Use empathy, reflection and other interpersonal skills to effectively engage diverse clients and constituencies.
-Instructor Comments
+2.1.6 Competency: Engage with Individuals, Families, Groups, Organizations, and Communities

+Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 6.1 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies. ~ - 6.2 Use empathy, reflection and other interpersonal skills to effectively engage diverse clients and constituencies.

-MIDTERM: FINAL:
+MIDTERM: FI NAL:

-Strengths: 1 trengths:
+Strengths: 1, rengths:

-2 ·
+2 2

 Development: 1 evelopment:

-2
+2 2,

 Signature for Student Learning Agreement

 Student: Date:

 Agency Field Instructor: Date:

 College Field Coordinator: Date:

 Signature for Midterm

 Student: Date:

 Agency Field Instructor: Date:

 College Field Coordinator: Date:

 Signature for Final

 Student: Recommended grade: Pass/Fail Date:

-Agency Field Instructor: Signature certifies that student has completed the ne Recommended grade: Pass/Fail ecessary 140 hours for field Date:
+Agency Field Instructor: Signature certifies that student has completed th Recommended grade: Pass/Fail the necessary 140 hours for field Date:

 College Field Coordinator: Grade Awarded: Pass/Fail Date: